INSIDE: The 20 Best White Christmas destinations to put on your Christmas bucket list.

 - Take a trip out at night to see the Northern Lights Auroras

-- Play in the winter playground, be wowed by the ice and snow sculptures, and have a drink at the Ice Bar in Snowman World.
+- Head to Snowman World to play in the winter playground, ride the ice tube slides, be wowed by the ice and snow sculptures, and have a drink at the Ice Bar in Snowman World.

 - Say hello to the Polar Bears at Ranua Wildlife Animal Park

-- Take a reindeer ride to the reindeer farm
+- Take a reindeer ride around Santa Claus Village, or to a reindeer farm

 - Cross the Arctic Circle line of latitude, right in the centre of the Santa Claus Village (Pick up a certificate to prove it!)